gap-system/gap/INSTALL.md

 =====================

 You can get archives for the GAP distribution from the GAP website at
 <https://www.gap-system.org/Releases/>.
-If you use Unix (including OS X),
+If you use Unix (including macOS),
 you need to download the GAP source distribution, that is, a file named

     gap-4.X.Y.tar.bz2